Metrics and Monitoring for AI Search Visibility Today

 Integrating observability platforms with existing pipelines

-Introduce a list of practical integration steps commonly executed during onboarding.
+Practical integration steps commonly executed during onboarding include:

 Define canonical event schema and identify required context fields.